Barandis/kessel/src/docs/parsers/sequence.md

 #### Success

 * Succeeds if every parser in `ps` succeeds.
-Returns all of the non-`null` results of the parsers in `ps` gathered into an array.
+Returns all of the results of the parsers in `ps` gathered into an array.

 #### Failure